khaleel-lab/MERN-Tutorial/README.md

-# MERN APP - Boilerplate
+# MERN Stack - App

-This project is to describe the flow of MERN CRUD functionality, how to connect MongoDB, mongoose, express-async-handler, create routes, middleware, controllers and model etc., to set up the MERN project.
+This project is to describe the flow of MERN all functionality, how to connect MongoDB, mongoose, express-async-handler, create routes, middleware, controllers and model etc., to set up the MERN project.

 ## Authors